 - litigating an auditing malpractice claim related to a Ponzi scheme.

 Andy is admitted to practice in all Minnesota state and federal courts and the Eighth Circuit Court of Appeals, and has been admitted to practice pro hac vice before various federal courts, state courts and public utilities commissions.
 He is a member of the American Bar Association, as well as the Hennepin County and Minnesota State Bar associations.
 He is also active in the Minnesota High Tech Association.

-Andy is a member of the Board of Directors of the Minnesota Justice Foundation, and also serves on Briggs’ Pro Bono Committee.
+Andy serves on Briggs’ Pro Bono Committee and is a former member of the board of directors of the Minnesota Justice Foundation.
 He provides pro bono services through the Children’s Law Center, including arguing and winning a decision from the Minnesota Court of Appeals (In the Matter of the Welfare of the Child of T.T.B.), reversing a district court order that closed the child’s juvenile protection case even though the child was still in need of services.